snwizard/Verilog-IDE/README.md

 * We will compile and synthesize the RTL source code `src/counter/counter.v`.
 This path is added to the top file `src/counter/counter.top`.
 The top file also includes the test-bench file path.

-* We need to run the following command from vscode terminal to compile, simulate and synthesize the rtl code.
+* Run the following command from vscode terminal to compile, simulate and synthesize the rtl code.
 ```bash
    compile_synth.sh -cs src/counter/counter.top
 ```